sahitj001/functional-programming/README.md

 **Is there a connection between the number of parking spots and province?**

-Is there a connection between the number of parking spots and province?
+### Assumptions
+I assume that Noord-Holland will be having the highest average parking spots since Amsterdam has the most population dense city of the Netherlands.

 ## Data I need